IBM/AutoXAI4Omics/MANUAL.md

     * "barplot_scorer": Barplot showing a comparison in the performance of the models listed in `model_list` on the test set, or unseen samples.
 In the sub-folder `results/` one .csv file will be saved, `results/scores__performance_results.csv`, containing the scores specified in `scorer_list`(e.g., MAE and MSE) on the test and training datasets for each model in `model_list`.
     * "boxplot_scorer": Boxplot showing a comparison in performances of the models listed in `model_list` resulting from 5 fold cross validation on the entire dataset.
     * "shap_plots": SHAP explainability plots, i.e., shap summary bar plot and shap summary dot plot for each model in `model_list`, `graphs/top_features_AbsMeanSHAP_Abundance_<data>_<model>.csv`
-    * "permut_imp_all_data_cv": Permutation importance plot showing the list of the top feautures ranked by importance as computed by eli5 while performing 5 cross validation using the entire dataset.
-For each model the scores of 5CV are saved in `results/<scores_5CV_<model>.csv>`
+    * "permut_imp_test": Permutation importance plot showing the list of the top feautures ranked by importance as computed by eli5 permutation importance algorithm using the test dataset.
+Note that the model has already been fit.

 * Options for explainability and feature importance plots:
     * "top_feats_permImp": Number of top ranked features to be visualised in the permutation importance plots, e.g., 10.
     * "top_feats_shap": Number of top ranked features to be visualised in the SHAP plots, e.g., 20.